nplang/NPL-Tutorials/README.md

 Steps to use  Virtual Machiene.
 - Download [VirtualBox](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html)
 - Download [Virtual Appliance File](https://broadcom.box.com/v/NCS-Community-June-2019)
-- Import virtual Appliance File using VritualBox Manager
+- Import virtual Appliance File using VirtualBox Manager
 - Power on  appliance after importing OVA file.
 Appliance is built using Ubuntu Linux 16.04
 - You will be prompted for a password which is "npl"